-- 1) Focus on enrolment of girls with disabilities for special, integrated and/or inclusive education, vocational training and such activities - 2) Special monitoring on any kind of abuse & violence against girls & women with disabilities & appropriate strict actions to be taken against the guilty. - 3) Encouragement to women with disabilities for self employment loans / schemes as well employment in reserved posts - 4) Special drives for creating awareness about recognition of women's role & contribution to the development of family, community, nation and world - 5) Making health services available to women with disabilities with special reference to reproductive health - 6) Inclusion of women & girls with disabilities in all disability rehabilitation related activities & programs - 7) Encouragement for formulation of NGOs working for women & girls with disabilities & ensuring appropriate support to their activities. - The rights movement of Women with Disabilities will require a lot of nurturing, support, positive discrimination, equal opportunities and then empowerment and leadership!
-It is a long way ahead.
-This policy may pave way for achieving that!
+- 1) Focus on enrolment of girls with disabilities for special, integrated and/or inclusive education, vocational training and such activities - 2) Special monitoring on any kind of abuse & violence against girls & women with disabilities & appropriate strict actions to be taken against the guilty. - 3) Encouragement to women with disabilities for self employment loans / schemes as well employment in reserved posts - 4) Special drives for creating awareness about recognition of role & contribution of women with disabilities in the development of family, community, nation and world - 5) Making health services available to women with disabilities with special reference to reproductive health - 6) Inclusion of women & girls with disabilities in all disability rehabilitation related activities & programs - 7) Encouragement for formulation of NGOs working for women & girls with disabilities & ensuring appropriate support to their activities.